Quickstart: Use Search explorer to run queries in the Azure portal

 Screenshot of the Search explorer tab.

-There are two approaches for querying in Search explorer.
+There are three approaches to querying in Search explorer:

 • Query view provides a default search bar.
-It accepts an empty query or free text query with booleans.
-For example, seattle condo +parking.
+It accepts an empty query or free-text query with Booleans, such as seattle condo + parking.

 • JSON view supports parameterized queries.
 Filters, orderby, select, count, searchFields, and all other parameters must be set in JSON view.